zenecture/neuroflow/README.md

     Number of Weights: 592.200 (≈ 4,51813 MB)

 On the JVM, a `Double` takes 8 bytes, meaning the derivative of this network requires roughly 4,5 MB per sample.
 Training with, let's say, 1 million samples would require ≈ 4,5 TB of RAM for vanilla gradient descent.
-Luckily, the error function `Σ1/2(t - net(x))²` is parallelizable with respect to the sum operator.
+Luckily, the loss function `Σ1/2(t - net(x))²` is parallelizable with respect to the sum operator.
 So, if a single machine offering this amount of memory is not available, we can spread the load across several machines instead of batching it.